flaneurette/Luxa/SECURITY.md

 All pages are protected against CSRF (cross site request forgery) and only the admin has access to the pages and files

 ### XSS
 Where possible, all pages are protected against XSS, Header forgery and Iframe inclusion.
-Be mindful, though, as HTML is allowed in compoenents.
-Yet, all HTML and possbbile scripts are HTML encoded and stored in the database.
+Be mindful, though, as HTML is allowed in components.
+Yet, all HTML and possbbile scripts are encoded and stored as such in the database.

 ### SQL injection
-All data is checked upon databse insertion, and properly binded in the industry standard.
+All data is checked upon databse insertion, and properly binded as per the industry standard.
 Integers are casted, and htmlspecialchars is used for strings.

 ### Sessions
-Session data is protected and checked for any DDos attacks, if found a warning will be visible.
+Session data is protected and checked for any DDos attacks, if detected, a warning will be visible.